Lithium VS. Alkaline Batteries: A Comprehensive Comparison

 High Energy Density

-They have a high energy density, meaning they can store much energy in a relatively small, lightweight package, providing longer device runtimes.
+They have a high energy density, meaning they can store a lot of energy in a relatively small, lightweight package, providing longer device runtimes.

 Low Self-Discharge Rate